syncfusion-content/blazor-docs/blazor/datagrid/virtualization.md

 ```

-> Refer these methods [ScrollIntoViewAsync](https://blazor.syncfusion.com/documentation/datagrid/virtualization#scroll-the-content-by-external-button) and [UpdatePageSizeAsync](https://blazor.syncfusion.com/documentation/datagrid/virtualization#refresh-virtualized-grid-externally).
-This methods are used to scroll the grid content and refresh the virtualized grid externally.
+> Refer to these methods: [ScrollIntoViewAsync](https://blazor.syncfusion.com/documentation/datagrid/virtualization#scroll-the-content-by-external-button) and [UpdatePageSizeAsync](https://blazor.syncfusion.com/documentation/datagrid/virtualization#refresh-virtualized-grid-externally).
+These methods are used to scroll the grid content and refresh the virtualized grid externally.

 ## Column virtualization